 Believe it or not, a domestic violence incident or accusation can happen to anyone.
 You can become a victim after a long night of drinking, a long night of work and a lack of sleep, you can become aggressive to the point where your wife, husband, girlfriend or boyfriend are scared of you because of a single incident or a pattern of incidents.
 Because of this, laws have been created to protect some and punish others by way of restraining orders and domestic violence laws in New Jersey.
-We know because we have represented victims and defendants in restraining order cases throughout Jersey City, Hackensack, Newark and throughout New Jersey.
+We know because we have represented victims and defendants in restraining order cases throughout Jersey City, Hackensack, Newark, Union and throughout New Jersey.
 We can help you if you have a domestic situation through our domestic violence and restraining order representation.
 Working with experienced and skilled Jersey City Domestic Violence Lawyers and Criminal Lawyers is a smart step in preparing for your case.
 Jersey City Lawyer Santo Artusa and his team represent victims of NJ-domestic violence offenses and defendants accused of domestic violence crimes in NJ-restraining order cases, criminal law cases and divorces in New Jersey.

 Depending on the Domestic Violence Judge, it can be hard to obtain a final restraining order against someone in New Jersey.
 You must present a clear and organized case in the family court so that the Judge will believe your client’s testimony and evidence.
 This is critical.
 You must have your facts straight about the incidents you are testifying about in family court or you risk having the NJ-restraining order dismissed.
 Don’t risk it, hire experienced New Jersey domestic violence attorneys to help you.
 The Artusa Law Firm can help you in restraining order and domestic violence cases throughout New Jersey.
 Contact us on 201-706-7910.
 We represent people in NJ-Domestic Violence cases in every county in New Jersey, including but not limited to: Jersey City, Hudson County Restraining Order/Domestic Violence Cases, Criminal Law Defense in Hudson County, Elizabeth-Union County Domestic Violence Cases, Hackensack-Bergen County Restraining Order Defense and Victim Representation, Middlesex County Domestic Violence Defense, Somerset County, Newark-Essex County, Paterson-Passaic County, and beyond.
 If you have been served with a restraining order in New Jersey, visit: I have been served with a restraining order, what should I do?